playcanvas/blog/_posts/2014-07-18-playcanvas-update-18714.markdown

   - News
 ---

-**Welcome PlayCanvas fans, tea and coffee spillages have menaced the office this week, but still we carry on, here are the updates for this week:**
+**Welcome PlayCanvas fans!
+Tea and coffee spillages have menaced the office this week but still we carry on.
+Here are the updates for this week:**

 ### Features and Fixes